Emily Saunders Plummer: Escape Attempts and Freedom

 Emily and Adam had received their marriage license in 1841.
 Because it was not a common practice to allow slaves to legally marry, the Northern United States and Canada generally recognized marriage licenses as proof of freedom.
 The Plummers knew this, and in 1845 they planned to escape with their children to a free state but were foiled when Emily's aunt provided details of the plot and handed over the marriage license to Mrs. Hilleary.
 In response, Mrs. Hilleary had Emily, who normally worked as a cook, work in the fields as punishment.After Emily had been relocated to Mt.
 Hebron with the Thompsons she made her next attempt.
 On January 1, 1863, during the American Civil War, the Emancipation Proclamation took effect, legally rendering all slaves in the Confederate States of America as free.
 It did not, however, free slaves living in states which had remained loyal to the Union, including Maryland.
 This did not discourage Emily, who soon had her oldest son, Henry, flee the plantation on his own.
 Emily made the next step in October 1863, taking along the remaining five children under her care, and going to Baltimore, where they were caught and kept in jail for two months.
 Emily was able to befriend the warden by working for him as a cook, and Colonel Thompson failed to pay the fees necessary to retake possession of her and the children.
 This provided Adam the opportunity to take custody of them instead.
 With most of the family finally together, Adam and Emily tasked Henry with bringing Sarah back from New Orleans which he did in October 1866.

 Final Years and Death

 In 1870, Adam purchased a ten-acre homestead near Riverdale, nicknamed "Mt.
 Rose", where he and Emily lived for the rest of their lives.
 Sarah meanwhile started the First Baptist Church of Bladensburg where, on New Year's Eve of 1875, Emily watched her son Henry give his first sermon.
 She began showing symptoms of pneumonia on January 9 and died on January 17, 1876.

+Family

+Her daughter, Nellie Arnold Plummer, wrote the book Out of the Depths or The Triumph of the Cross, on it describes the story of her fathers since him was bought at age of 10, his marriage and the transition of her family from slavery to freedom, using as one of her sources the diary that his father started when he married her mother.